You have turned-in this assignment. You can review the lesson and see your previous answers.

 You're going to record your results in a table like this.

-I've already recorded one set of results for the other, but I'd like you to find at least five combinations where you'll get the rule to balance with different masses on different sizes.
+I've already recorded one set of results for you there but I'd like you to find at least five combinations where you'll get the ruler to balance with different masses on different sizes, sides, sorry.

 Welcome back.